Monday 30 October 2023, at the Scottish Parliament

 Looking beyond land ownership

-Annie emphasised the need to consider how best we used our land to achieve our ambitions: underpinning food security, maintaining sustainable communities and meeting our climate and biodiversity targets, along with the need to shift to a wellbeing economy, ensuring a just transition and overcoming social and economic inequalities.
+Annie emphasised the need to consider how best we use our land to achieve our ambitions: underpinning food security, maintaining sustainable communities and meeting our climate and biodiversity targets, along with the need to shift to a wellbeing economy, ensuring a just transition and overcoming social and economic inequalities.

 Rights and responsibilities